KatKmiotek/testjs_2023/README.md

-# Testing mail service with Playwright slides using mdx and codesurfer for TestJS Summit
+# Exploring node modules for test automation slides using mdx and codesurfer for TestJS Summit

 ## mdx-deck Template